‘Little Women LA’ Shade: Terra Jole Claims Brianna Renee Doesn’t Have Postpartum

 A post shared by Briana Renee (@briana.renee) on

 Terra Jole is right in a sense that things are pretty weird between Briana Renee and Matt Grundhoffer.
-It was during the last episode of Little Women LA that Briana’s 40-year old (and not in amazing shape) husband announced out of thin air that he wants to train to be an MMA fighter.
-Matt proudly proclaimed that he wanted to learn jiu-jitsu not only so that he can fight professionally but also so that he can protect his family.
-No Terra Jole, this didn’t just come across as weird only to you.
+It was during the last episode of Little Women LA that Briana’s 40-year-old (and not in amazing shape) husband announced out of thin air that he wants to train to be an MMA fighter.
+Matt proudly proclaimed that he wanted to learn jujitsu not only so he can fight professionally but also so he can protect his family.
+No, Terra Jole; this didn’t just come across as weird only to you.

-While Briana Renee initially shut her husband down about his brand new MMA dreams, later in the episode we saw her showing up at the gym where Matt was training.
-So it turns out that he did end up getting a trainer and he is pursuing this madness.
+While Briana Renee initially shut her husband down about his brand new MMA dreams, later in the episode, we saw her showing up at the gym where Matt was training.
+So, it turns out that he did end up getting a trainer, and he is pursuing this madness.
 Which leads to Terra’s question about whether Briana Renee is going to give up singing or not.

 5 more days til our season 6 premiere ????⭐️????
 Are you ready?
 This little fierce mama is cooking up something hot!
 Stay tuned ???? #littlefiercemama #littlewomenla #season6 #youaintseennothingyet